eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 matches the regular expression :bash:`*hpeilo*`.
 This state is registered in the taskfile :bash:`nagios-plugins-installed.yml`, with the module **find**.

-For more information about this registers read the section :ref:`nagios-plugins-installed.yml`.
+For more information about these registers read the section :ref:`nagios-plugins-installed.yml`.

-The installation process consist on downloading the plugin from the original repository, then it is necessary to regenerate the configure files if the aclocal version is not 1.14.
+The installation process consists on downloading the plugin from the original repository, then it is necessary to regenerate the configure files if the aclocal version is not 1.14.
 More information in the section :ref:`aclocal-missing`.
 Finally, the configure, make and make install are executed.